Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorHeaderActionObject.md

 ## PARAMETERS

-### -HeaderName
+### -HeaderActionType
-The name of the header this action will apply to.
+Which type of manipulation to apply to the header.

 ```yaml
 Type: System.String